ionq/blqs/blqs/README.md

-# blqs: Quantum Building Blocks
+# blqs: Building Blocks

-The idea here is to explore a simple framework for supporting data flow like languages in idiomatic Python.
+The idea here is to explore a simple framework for supporting new languages in idiomatic Python.
 The inspiration for this is the autograph functionality of TensorFlow 2.0.

 For example one should be able to write
 ```python